Rugged Island (Alaska): History

 The island was largely uninhabited until 1942.
 During World War II, the United States Army built a pair of forts, Fort McGilvray on Caines Head, and Fort Bulkley on the southern tip of Rugged Island.
 A jeep access road from Mary's Bay to the fort, searchlights, fire control stations, a large gun battery, and a radar installation were also constructed.
 At its peak, Fort Bulkley was home to 80 men.
 In 1944, with the war winding down, the fort was abandoned.
-The well-preserved fort and the remains of a dock can still be seen to this day.
+The remains of the fort and dock can still be seen to this day.